sola-st/ChangeGuard/evaluation/README.md

 ## RQ3: LExecutor Improvements (coverage)
 1. For obtaining the results of the baseline run the baseline version of LExecutorCC `./coverage/Baseline_for_coverage/LExecutor/` on the `annotated_changes.json` dataset.
-2. The baseline is executed in the same way as the regular LExceutorCC, i.e., `python -m lexecutor.Runner --commits annotated_changes.json --action [instrument|run]` (make sure to install the baseline in a separate virtual environment)
+2. The baseline is executed in the same way as the regular LExceutorCC, i.e., `python -m lexecutor.Runner --commits annotated_changes.json --action [instrument|run]` (make sure to install the baseline in a separate virtual environment).
 3. For obtaining the results of for LExecutorCC, simply run LExecutorCC on the `annotated_changes.json` dataset, but make sure to remove the condition
 `result == 'changing'` from line 212 in `Runner.py` to make sure that the approach does not stop as soon as it detects a change in semantics.

 ## RQ4: Efficiency
-The Results for RQ4 are obtained by analyzing the logs obtained from running LExecutorCC on `annotated_changes.json`
+The Results for RQ4 are obtained by analyzing the logs obtained from running LExecutorCC on `annotated_changes.json`.